Eschatologue/CM_wiki/docs/gameplay/combat/movement.md

 ### Squeezing into a Smaller Space

 A creature can squeeze through a space that is large enough for a creature one size smaller than it.
 Thus, a Large creature can squeeze through a passage that's only 5 feet wide.
-While squeezing through a space, a creature must spend 1 extra foot for every foot it moves there, and it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** and Dexterity :d20-save: **Saving Throw**s. :d20-attack: **Attack Rolls** against the creature have :d20-adv: **Advantage** while it's in the smaller space.
+While squeezing through a space, a creature must spend 1 extra foot for every foot it moves there, and it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** and Dexterity :d20-save: **Saving Throws**. :d20-attack: **Attack Rolls** against the creature have :d20-adv: **Advantage** while it's in the smaller space.